MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

 ### Parameters
  *lpszClassName*
  Points to a null-terminated character string that names the Windows class.
-The class name can be any name registered with the `AfxRegisterWndClass` global function or the **RegisterClass** Windows function.
-If **NULL**, uses the predefined default `CFrameWnd` attributes.
+The class name can be any name registered with the `AfxRegisterWndClass` global function or the `RegisterClass` Windows function.
+If NULL, uses the predefined default `CFrameWnd` attributes.

  *lpszWindowName*
  Points to a null-terminated character string that represents the window name.
 Used as text for the title bar.

  *dwStyle*
  Specifies the window [style](../../mfc/reference/styles-used-by-mfc.md#window-styles) attributes.
-Include the **FWS_ADDTOTITLE** style if you want the title bar to automatically display the name of the document represented in the window.
+Include the FWS_ADDTOTITLE style if you want the title bar to automatically display the name of the document represented in the window.

  *rect*
  Specifies the size and position of the window.
 The *rectDefault* value allows Windows to specify the size and position of the new window.

  *pParentWnd*
  Specifies the parent window of this frame window.
-This parameter should be **NULL** for top-level frame windows.
+This parameter should be NULL for top-level frame windows.

  *lpszMenuName*
  Identifies the name of the menu resource to be used with the window.
-Use **MAKEINTRESOURCE** if the menu has an integer ID instead of a string.
-This parameter can be **NULL**.
+Use MAKEINTRESOURCE if the menu has an integer ID instead of a string.
+This parameter can be NULL.

  *dwExStyle*
  Specifies the window extended [style](../../mfc/reference/styles-used-by-mfc.md#extended-window-styles) attributes.

  *pContext*
  Specifies a pointer to a [CCreateContext](../../mfc/reference/ccreatecontext-structure.md) structure.
-This parameter can be **NULL**.
+This parameter can be NULL.

 ### Return Value
  Nonzero if initialization is successful; otherwise 0.